Leishmaniasis

 References:

-World Health Organization.
+World Health Organization (WHO).
 Leishmaniasis: the disease and its epidemiology.
-Available at http://www.who.int/leishmaniasis/disease_epidemiology/en/.
-Accessed: April 10, 2014.
+Available at: https://www.who.int/leishmaniasis/disease_epidemiology/en/ (Accessed 10 April 2014).

-Eradication of Leishmaniasis from Yemen Project (ELYP) Regional Leishmaniasis Control Center (RLCC), Yemen. https://rlccye.blogspot.com/2015/11/leishmaniasis-in-yemen.html
+Eradication of Leishmaniasis from Yemen Project (ELYP), Regional Leishmaniasis Control Center (RLCC).
+Leishmaniasis in Yemen.
+Available at: https://rlccye.blogspot.com/2015/11/leishmaniasis-in-yemen.html (Accessed 4 December 2025).

 I will have to see my gp now to let them know what it was and see if I need treatment.